theczorn/CodeGolf/README.md

 - Execution Time
 - Language Features (functions, libraries, etc.)

 **NOTE:** For readability purposes, white spaces have been preserved.
-Any submissions of these items would have all necessary whitespaces stripped.
+Any submitted solutions to these problems would have all necessary whitespaces stripped to lower "par"